chupy35/scriptlan/README.md

 If you would like to run only the scrapper, you can run only the python script as described below.

 ```
-    python3 scrapper.py
+      A Link Scrapper in Python

+ Usage: python scrapper.py [option] [argument]

  -u, --url = url to crawl
  -c, --crawl [on/off]  = turn on or off crawl, default=on
  -f, --file [filepath] = a file path to parse, crawling deactivated in this option
-    -l --lfiles = list of files to parse (each line of the file must be a different file), crawling deactivated in this option
+ -l --lfiles = list of files to parse (each line of the file must be a different file)
-    -w --lwebsite = list of websites to check (each line of the file must be a different website).
-If localhost, the crawling is deactivated in this option.
+ -w --lwebsite = list of websites to check (each line of the file must be a different website), crawling deactivated in this option.
+If localhost, the crawling is deactivated in this option
+ -S --stdin [option] for accept stdin input.
+Available options are: "f" to pipe the content of an html file,  "p" for a list of files, with "w" a list of websites, example: "cat listofwebsites.txt | python scrapper.py -S w"

 ```

 Obs: